John Deery

-John Deery is a British award-winning film and television drama director.
+John Deery is a British-Irish award-winning director, producer and screenwriter.

 Early life

-Deery was born in Birkenhead, Merseyside, across the river Mersey from Liverpool.
-Like many other directors, he started out as an actor, training at The Drama Studio, London.
-In between acting jobs he was a runner on commercials with some of the UK's top commercial directors.
-He then became a third and first assistant director before going to the National Film & Television School's Short Course Unit for Directors in 1996.
+Born in Birkenhead, Merseyside, across the River Mersey from Liverpool, he was brought up in County Donegal and Birkenhead.
+His parents and family are all from Donegal and has dual citizenship in Ireland and the UK.
+Like many other directors, he started out as an actor, training at the Drama Studio London.
+In between acting jobs, he was a runner on commercials with some of the UK's top commercial directors.
+He then became an assistant director before attending the National Film & Television School's Short Course Unit for Directors.